mohan-s1/lammps_install/README.md

 `./lammps_ubuntu_install.sh`

 to run the actual installation.
-Once it is done, you should see a folder called "mylammps" in the the lammps_tutorials folder. mylammps should contain, among others, folders called "src," "build," and "cmake."
+Once it is done, you should see a folder called "mylammps" in the the lammps_install folder. mylammps should contain, among others, folders called "src," "build," and "cmake."
 In order to run a LAMMPS script, you must copy the path to your build folder and end it with /lmp before entering the " -in file.lammps"

 For me, this looks like: